The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

 \section{General characterizations of the BJNP and JNP of spaces $N_F$ and $S_F$}

-In this section we present several various sufficient and necessary conditions for spaces $N_F$, $S_F$, and $S_F^*$ implying that they have the BJNP or the JNP.
-We start the section recalling the following important facts which will be frequently used in the sequel.
+In this section we present sufficient and necessary conditions for spaces $N_F$, $S_F$, and $S_F^*$ to have the BJNP or the JNP.
+We start the section by recalling some important facts which will be frequently used in what follows.